 He and Debbie worked with Campus Crusade for Christ's (now CRU) JESUS Film Project from 1991 to 2006.

 Phil is originally from Minnesota.
 He is a commissioned Workplace Chaplain with the North American Mission Board of the Southern Baptists.

 Sadly, Debbie passed from cancer in 2018.
 They have four adult kids (Jesse, Pete, Steve and Raman Elizabeth) and six grandchildren.
 Phil lives three blocks south of the Canadian border in Sumas, Washington.

-"...building strong Christian seafarers."
+Why focus on "...building strong Christian seafarers."

 I look for them on every ship, but there aren't many of them out there...true, committed Christian seafarers.
 One Filipino officer said to me, "I've sailed for 25 years.
 Most of the time I've been the only true believer on board."